-The extracted spin-averaged scattering length \fzero{} and effective range \dzero{} obtained from the model fit are shown in Figure ~\ref{fig:f0d0}.
-The strong interaction parameters are assumed to be independent of centrality, enabling a simultaneous fit across all centrality bins to extract \fzero{} and \dzero{}.
-For comparison, the interaction parameters for $n$-$p$, $p$-$p$, $n$-$p$ singlet and triplet states ~\cite{Mathelitsch:1984hq,Slaus:1989tsq} as well as $\bar{p}-\bar{p}$ measured by STAR~\cite{STAR:2015kha} are also shown in Fig.~\ref{fig:f0d0}.
-In contrast to the data obtained from $\bar{p}$-$\bar{p}$ correlations and the majority of model predictions for nucleon-nucleon interactions, it is remarkable that the spin-averaged \fzero{} is negative for both \pd{} and \dd{} interaction.
-This observation is consistent with the combination of the repulsive interactions in quartet (quintet) spin state for \pd{} (\dd{}) along with the presence of bound states ($^{3}\mathrm{He}$ for \pd{} and $^{4}\mathrm{He}$ for \dd{}).
-Remarkably, the measured $f_0$ of \pd{} interactions from the femtoscopy method is consistent with \nd{} interaction parameters from theory calculation~\cite{Witaa:2003en} and low-energy scattering experiment measurement~\cite{PhysRev.80.117.2}.
-This supports the feasibility of extracting interaction parameters with the two-particle correlation technique.
-Recently the ALICE experiment reported a new measurement on the \pd\ correlation function from 13 TeV p+p collisions~\cite{ALICE:2023bny}.
-In contrast to the heavy-ion results presented here, that analysis indicates that a three-body interaction~\cite{Viviani:2023kxw} seems to be required in order to reproduce the measured \pd\ correlation function in the elementary collisions.
-The \dd\ correlation functions presented here are the first such experimental results from high-energy nuclear collisions.
+The extracted spin-averaged scattering length \fzero{} and effective range \dzero{} obtained from the model fit are listed in Table.~\ref{tab:table_f0d0}, including individual fits for each centrality as well as a simultaneous fit for all four centralities.
+The results of the simultaneous fit results are shown in Figure ~\ref{fig:f0d0}.
+It is observed that the strong interaction parameters extracted from different centralities are in good agreement within the uncertainties.
+For comparison, the interaction parameters for $n$-$p$, $p$-$p$, $n$-$p$ singlet and triplet states ~\cite{Mathelitsch:1984hq,Slaus:1989tsq} as well as $\bar{p}$-$\bar{p}$ measured by STAR~\cite{STAR:2015kha} are also shown in Fig.~\ref{fig:f0d0}.
+In contrast to the data obtained from $\bar{p}$-$\bar{p}$ correlations and the majority of model predictions for nucleon-nucleon interactions, it is remarkable that the values of the spin-averaged $f_0$ are negative for both \pd{} and \dd{} interactions.
+For \pd{} interactions, theoretical predictions ~\cite{Black:1999duc,Huttel:1983wkj,VanOers:1967oww,Kievsky:1997jd,Arvieux:1974fma} suggest that the negative sign of the scattering parameters corresponds to a repulsive interaction in the quartet state and a $^{3}\mathrm{He}$ bound state emerges with a anomalously modified standard effective range expansion (see Eq.(2) in ~\cite{Kievsky:1997jd}).
+The predicted $1/f_{0}$ of \pd{} interaction spans a range from -0.26 fm to 0.05 fm (hatched area in Fig.~\ref{fig:f0d0}).
+The experimental measured $f_0$ of \pd{} interactions from the femtoscopy method is in good agreement with the \pd{} interaction parameters from theoretical calculations~\cite{Black:1999duc,Huttel:1983wkj,VanOers:1967oww,Kievsky:1997jd,Arvieux:1974fma}.
+This consistency supports the feasibility of extracting interaction parameters using the two-particle correlation technique.
+From the measurment of the \pd{} correlation function in 13 TeV p+p collisions~\cite{ALICE:2023bny}, in contrast to the heavy-ion results presented here, that analysis indicates that a three-body interaction~\cite{Viviani:2023kxw} seems to be required in order to reproduce the measured \pd{} correlation function in the elementary collisions.
+For \dd{} interactions, the negative $f_0$ values can be interpreted similarly, with a repulsive interaction observed in the quintet spin state, alongside the emergence of a $^{4}\mathrm{He}$ bound state.
+The \dd{} correlation functions and the extracted final state interaction parameters presented here are the first such experimental results from high-energy nuclear collisions.